matuteiglesias/journal/content/Dev/2025-04-27_Implemented_modular_event_processing_functions.md

 ### Key Activities
 - Developed a structured approach to encapsulate event processing logic into reusable functions using [[Python]].
-- Implemented the `EventProcessorAgent` to enrich email data into structured event information for calendar integration.
+- Implemented the `EventProcessorAgent` to enrich email data into structured event information for calendar [[integration]].
 - Utilized Jinja2 templates for dynamic and modular prompt creation to improve the quality and scalability of LLM calls.
 - Upgraded `TaskProcessorAgent` and `JobPostingProcessorAgent` to use Jinja2 templates, enhancing maintainability and modularity.